 How to use an SRM to show your stakeholders that you keep your promises

-When it comes to promises you make to your stakeholders (or commitments as we call them), you need to make sure you take these seriously.
+When it comes to promises you make to your stakeholders (or commitments, as we call them), you must take these seriously.

-SRMs with a commitments module will help you easily organize and monitor all your stakeholder commitments, so you always know what still needs to be done and will help ensure no promise is ever forgotten.
+SRMs with a commitments module will help you easily organize and monitor all your stakeholder commitments, so you always know what needs to be done.
+You will help ensure no promise is ever forgotten.

-Want to learn how an SRM can help you to better understand your stakeholders?
-Check out the blog!
+Want to learn how an SRM can help you better understand your stakeholders?
+Check out this blog→

-Reports are a vital part of the stakeholder engagement process.
-You’ll need them to share with managers, your teams, stakeholders, regulators, and whoever needs updates on your project’s progress.
+Reports are vital to the stakeholder engagement process.
+You'll need them to share with managers, your teams, stakeholders, regulators, and anyone else who needs updates on your project's progress.

-However, building these accurate reports can feel impossible when you don't have clean, organized data accessible in one location, which is common with spreadsheets.
+However, building these accurate reports can feel impossible when you don't have clean, organized data accessible in one location, which is familiar with spreadsheets.

 3 ways spreadsheets make summarizing your data into understandable and complete reports challenging

-- When the spreadsheet inputting process is confusing and frustrating, team members will avoid the inputting process altogether.
+- When the spreadsheet input process is confusing and frustrating, team members will avoid it altogether.
 Unfortunately, that means your vital data may be stored on USBs, external drives, or even scribbled on pieces of paper.
-This leaves you unable to access all the data you need and will require even more time and effort on your end to track down the missing data to try and build your reports.
+This leaves you unable to access all the data you need and will require even more time and effort to track down the missing data to try to build your reports.

 How an SRM can help you create effective and accurate reports fast